mnmnotmail/website/volunteered.md

 I'd unconciously realized that email would not survive the cybercrime crisis;
 a new protocol would be required, and I'd already prototyped it.
 I also recognized that a for-profit startup probably couldn't convince the world to adopt a new email protocol.
-The evident central concern of a for-profit venture is to enrich its owners.
+The central concern of a for-profit venture is to enrich its owners.
-The goal of my project would have to be making the Internet safer, while keeping it open.
+My sole motivation would have to be making the Internet safer, while keeping it open.

-Three months later, I had a working server in Go, a protocol draft, and a short essay titled "Why TMTP?"
+Three months later, I had a working server in Go, a protocol outline, a short essay titled "Why TMTP?" and a modest to-do list.
+I called it "mnm" (mnm is not mail, a self-referential acronym).
-I considered announcing the project then, but decided that it would be more credible given a client application with features missing in today's email.
+I considered announcing the project then, but decided that it would be more credible and appealing given a client application with features missing in today's email.
+So I composed a client to-do list, which quickly ballooned past modesty.
+In Spring 2019, I released the first preview to a small audience, and as of January 2021, there have been eight more preview releases.

+At this stage, TMTP & mnm need your support to reach v1.0.
+That means:
+- Donors: support me on Patreon (I can't keep coding without food :-)
+- Contributors: mnm needs code review, more test cases, and many more features.
+- Evangelists: put the word out on blogs, social media, and discussion forums!

 [^1] Derived from daily active users metrics for Slack and MS Teams as of December 2020.